communitiesuk/prototype-funding-application-system/README.md

 If you want to be a Fund Applicant, go here: <http://localhost:8080>.

+#### Compliance Reviewer

+If you want to be a Compliance Reviewer, go here: <http://localhost:8000/applications_service/dashboards/applications/>.

 #### API Client

 Not terribly useful for demo purposes but if you want a closer look at the APIs themselves then go to: